 - 24.2 Safety Training Program

 - Prior to operating a power cart on campus property, all operators must complete a brief safety program.
-The safety program is assigned through Learner Web by a supervisor within the operators' campus department.
+The safety program is assigned through Skillsoft by a supervisor within the operators' campus department.
 The campus department will assume responsibility to verify program completion.
 This safety program and associated materials are maintained and updated by University Police.

 - 24.3 Campus Rules